DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

     permalink: /downloads/
 ---

 > As a part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
 These figures are compiled and reconciled by an {{ "Independent Administrator (IA)" | term }} and published.
-This is calendar year 2013 data.
+The 2015 USEITI Report reconciled calendar year 2013 data.
+The 2016 USEITI Report reconciled calendar year 2015 data.

 Download calendar year data:

 <ul class="downloads-download_links list-unstyled">
   <li><a href="{{site.baseurl}}/downloads/reconciliation_2015-12-10.xlsx"><icon class="icon-cloud icon-padded"></icon>
   Full dataset (xlsx, 39 KB)</a></li>
+  <li><a href="{{site.baseurl}}/downloads/reconciliation_2016-11-03.xlsx"><icon class="icon-cloud icon-padded"></icon>
+  Full dataset (xlsx, 37 KB)</a></li>
 </ul>

+This documentation is for the 2015 USEITI Report.

 ## Background